×

 The world of Supply Chain

 Traditional logistics manages the flow of products to the customer.
-Reverse logistics , or returns logistics, deals with return flows: defective, non-compliant, recyclable, or end-of-life products.
-It thus encompasses all the processes that manage the flow of products from their point of consumption to the point of origin.
+Reverse logistics , or returns logistics, handles the return flow of goods: defective, non-compliant, recyclable, or end-of-life products.
+It encompasses all the processes that manage the flow of products from their point of consumption back to their point of origin.

 A sustainable supply chain is one that integrates environmental, social, and economic criteria into all its decisions.
 Its goal is to minimize its negative impact on the environment (CO2 emissions, waste, resource depletion) while remaining economically viable and socially responsible.